kneubert/EssBAR-KNIME-workflows/index.md

 ![image](images/loaded_update_sites.png)

-First, work with the EssBAR Update site and select all the displayed packages  "**NGS applications**", "**NGS QC features**" for installation and click on Next.
+First, work with the **Ess-B.A.R. update site** and select all the displayed packages  "**NGS applications**", "**NGS QC features**" for installation and click on Next.
 Accept the license agreements by checking the corresponding box and click on Finish.
 If a security warning pops up click install anyway:

 ![logo](images/unsigned_content-warning.png)